 Finally, the last change adds clubs or lodges as permitted within the I-1, general industrial zoning district.
 At the August planning and zoning board meeting the Board recommended approval for the proposed text amendments and staff is recommending approval for this amendment.

-A motion was made by Commissioner Hardin. seconded bv Vice Ordinance be APPROVED FIRST Mayor Burrie. that the READING.
+Commissioner A motion was made by Hardin. seconded by Vice Burrie. the Ordinance be APPROVED FIRST Mayor that READING.
 The motion carried by the following vote: